-- location with completion of the project by the Spring of 2023.
+- 5. Establishment of a More Pedestrian-Friendly Circulation System.
+A sidewalk with steps will be added to connect the church with the Autumn Woods community.
+A connection on the north side of the townhouses to the adjacent existing trail by the Accotink Creek will be added.
+Please note that the City is currently proposing to extend the Judicial Drive trail connection at this location with completion of the project by the Spring of 2023.
 The Applicant will cooperate with the City on this effort. - 6.
 Positive Fiscal Impact.
 The existing church use is exempted from real estate taxes.
-The proposed townhomes will generate real estate tax revenues for the City. - 7.
-Addition of a Stormwater Drainage Improvements.
+The proposed townhomes will now generate real estate tax revenues for the City based on the value of the improvements. - 7.
+Addition of Stormwater Drainage Improvements.
 Upgrade the public infrastructure serving the Property by adding a new underground stormwater drainage system where none currently exist. - 8.
+Universal Design Features.
+The proposed townhouse dwelling units shall be designed and constructed with a selection of universal design features as determined by the Applicant.
+Said features will improve the accessibility of the units and may include, but are not limited to, emphasis on lighting in stairs and entrances, open floor plans with flexible space and reduced hallways, prioritizing straight stair design without turns, slip resistant floor, hand-held shower heads at tubs and showers, lever door handles, and rocker light switches. - 9.
 Private Ownership, Maintenance and Management of Common Areas.
-Formation of a common interest community association or similar entity pursuant to Section 3.8.7.E. of the Zoning Ordinance.
-In accordance with Virginia law, the Church and Habitat NOVA will create a homeowners' association.
-Specific duties of the homeowners' association shall include, but not limited to, the following: - Prior to entering a contract of sale, prospective purchasers will be notified in writing by the Applicant of the maintenance responsibility for walkways, common area landscaping, stormwater management facilities, and any other open space amenities, and will acknowledge receipt of this information in writing.
-The initial deeds of conveyance and homeowners' association governing documents will expressly contain these disclosures. - Each townhouse in the project will have a rear-loaded garage.
-Prospective purchasers will be advised in writing prior to entering into, or as a part of, a contract of sale that any conversion of garages or use of garages that precludes the parking of vehicles within the garage shall be prohibited.
-This restriction will also be disclosed in the homeowners' association documents. - The Applicant, or the homeowners' association, may, in its sole discretion, establish rules, regulations and procedures for the residential and institutional parking areas and spaces to properly manage such spaces for their intended purpose. - The homeowners' association will govern maintenance of the common areas in coordination with the Church.
-All prospective purchasers will be advised of this maintenance obligation prior to entering into a contract of sale and said obligation will be disclosed in the homeowners' association documents. - 5.
-Energy Saving Techniques.
-To promote energy conservation and green building techniques, and help keep the utilities bills low, the Applicant will incorporate energy efficient construction practices, energy efficient appliances and lighting, including rooftop solar panels in constructing the townhouses.
-The new homes will meet the EarthCraft certification standard.
+The common areas shall be maintained and managed by either the Owner (NCP), the Church or a common interest community association or similar entity formed in conformance with Section 3.8.7.E. of the Zoning Ordinance (collectively, such parties shall be referred to as the "Management Association").
+Specific duties of the Management Association shall include, but not limited to, the following: - o Prior to entering a contract of sale, prospective purchasers will be notified in writing by the Applicant of the maintenance responsibility for walkways, common area landscaping, stormwater management facilities, and any other open space amenities, and will acknowledge receipt of this information in writing.
+The initial deeds of conveyance and Management Association governing documents will expressly contain these disclosures. - Each townhouse in the project will have a rear-loaded garage.
+Prospective purchasers will be advised in writing prior to entering into, or as a part of a contract of sale the